-A hyperextended knee — or knee hyperextension — develops when the knee joint bends the wrong way and damages the ligaments near the knee.
+A hyperextended knee — or knee hyperextension — develops when the knee joint bends the wrong way and can damage the ligaments in the knee.
 The condition is common in athletes who play high-impact sports.
 It can be treated using methods including rest, pain medication, and sometimes, surgery.

 How To Know if You Have Knee Hyperextension